Project Peaceful Warriors

 PPW + YE

 Yoga Ed. has coupled with Project Peaceful Warriors to make sustainability a reality.
 When Yoga Ed.
-CEO Brynne Caleda reached out to Chelsea earlier this year, Project Peaceful Warriors was looking for a way to bring an evidence-based, tried and true curriculum into the classroom without reinventing the wheel.
+Co-Founder Brynne Caleda reached out to Chelsea earlier this year, Project Peaceful Warriors was looking for a way to bring an evidence-based, tried and true curriculum into the classroom without reinventing the wheel.
 Yoga Ed. was the perfect fit.
 As a classroom teacher herself, Chelsea was discouraged that many other yoga programs out there just “weren’t going sustainable in a school environment.”
 But in Yoga Ed., she found that the material was “relatable for myself and my experience as someone inside of a school and as a yoga teacher.
 It brought the best of both worlds together.”
 And because Yoga Ed. was developed in schools and for schools, “there are roots in education, and people are way more receptive to it.”

 Need help finding the right program for you?Find the right program for you